Flips in Two-dimensional Hypertriangulations: Level-2 Hypertriangulations

 \section{Level-2 Hypertriangulations}

 This section proves that for every generic point set, $A\subseteq \Rspace^2$, the collection of level-$2$ hypertriangulations is flip-connected.
 The main tool used for this purpose is the aging function and its inverse.
-This function appeared under different names in the work of Olarte and Santos \cite{OlSa21} on hypertriangulations, of Galashin \cite{Gal18} and Balitskiy, Wellman \cite{BaWe20} on plabic graphs, and of Edelsbrunner, Osang \cite{EdOs22} on a fast algorithm for level-$k$ Delaunay mosaics.
+This function and its inverse appeared as {\sc UP} and {\sc DOWN} functions for triangulated plabic tilings in the works Galashin \cite{Gal18} and Balitskiy and Wellman \cite{BaWe20} on plabic graphs, and in a modified settings as functions $\mathcal U$ and $\mathcal D$ for zonotopal tilings in the work of Olarte and Santos \cite{OlSa21} on hypersimplicial subdivisions, and as transitions between generations of slices of rhomboid tilings in the work of Edelsbrunner and Osang \cite{EdOs22} on a fast algorithm for level-$k$ Delaunay mosaics.